Beelzebarb/sft/README.md

 ## 📍 Status

-- ✅ Works on Linux and Windows (CLI and graphical)
+- ✅ Works on Linux and Windows (CLI-based engine, GUI is SFT Q3S and is separate and connects to the siim via NetworkBeam)
 - ✅ Reproducible metastability
 - ✅ Fast multithreaded performance (via Numba)
 - ✅ Further analysis tooling and visualizers (Done!) - SFT Q3S is being finalized, and CLI tools have already been made, first release will contain all of them.